micha/resty/README.md

                     requests only, with data piped to stdin.)
       -Z            Raw output.
 This disables any processing of HTML in the response.
+      -v            Verbose output.
+When used with the resty command itself this prints the saved curl options along with the current URI base.
+Otherwise this is passed to curl for verbose curl output.
       <curl opt>    Any curl options will be passed down to curl.

 Configuration, Data File Locations